ETS-Android5/Software-Engineering-Project/README.md

 ## Running the Tests

 BreadTunes has 3 different types of tests: Unit, Integration, and System tests.
 To run any of the tests, first make sure the project is open in Android Studio.
+The Unit and Integration tests are written with [JUnit 4](https://junit.org/junit4/) and [Mockito](https://site.mockito.org/).
+The system tests are written with [Espresso](https://developer.android.com/training/testing/espresso).

 #### Unit Tests